stas-sultanov/ms-azure-modules-gp/README.md

 # Security

 The modules aims to utilize latest security approaches.
-This is why access to Azure Resources with Security Access Keys is disabled..
+This is why access to Azure Resources with Security Access Keys is disabled.
-The modules uses EntaId as one security provider for all Azure Resources and RBAC for granular Authorizations.
+The modules uses EntraId as one security provider for all Azure Resources and RBAC for granular Authorizations.

-Below is a list of Azure Resource Types which utilize EntaId for clients Authentication and Authorization.
+Below is a list of Azure Resource Types which utilize EntraId for clients Authentication and Authorization.

 - App Configuration
 - Cosmos DB